-Previously, in Bozeman's Affordable Housing Ordinance, if a developer was building more than ten units in a subdivision, 10% of them are required to be affordable, or they can pay cash in lieu which then goes back into affordable housing programs in Bozeman.
-This is a small piece to helping the affordability issue, however, most developers pay the cash in lieu rather than build the percentage of affordable homes.
-In the upcoming phase 4 of Allison subdivision, the developer has chosen the first route and will be building affordable townhomes that will be available to the public.
-The south side location near Morning Star elementary is very desirable, making this an exciting opportunity.
+Previously, in Bozeman's Affordable Housing Ordinance, if a developer was building more than ten units in a subdivision, 10% of them were required to be affordable, or they could pay cash in lieu which then went back into affordable housing programs in Bozeman.
+However, House Bill 259 passed which changed this requirement.
+Examples of how the previous ordinance contributed positively can be seen in the upcoming phase 4 of Allison subdivision.
+The developer will be building affordable townhomes that will be available to the public.
+The south side location near Morning Star Elementary is very desirable, making this an exciting opportunity.
 This is similar to a previous developer who built in the Lakes at Valley West.
-Four of the townhomes were affordable and the homeowners were from HRDC’s huge pool of qualified candidates.
+Four of the townhomes were affordable, and the homeowners came from HRDC’s pool of qualified candidates.
 Getting more developers on board with building affordable housing like this would make a big impact on the community.
 The city is currently reviewing codes that guide development to focus on speeding the construction and preserving affordable homes in Bozeman.

-The CentrePark Flats are a new development that has just started listing units for sale.
-They are located behind Home Depot, backing to Rose Park.
+The CentrePark Flats is a development on the west side of town behind Home Depot and backing to Rose Park.
 The first two buildings sold out quickly but units do periodically come up for sale under $500k.
-Talbach House is more established condo building on the south side of Bozeman and it often has units come up for sale.
-They are usually listed under $300,000 and offer amenities such as an on-site gym and high-end finishes.
-The Bronzeleaf Condos are in the northwest part of town, across the street from Meadowlark elementary school and near the new high school.
-They have covered carports and storage closets and usually come on the market listed under $250,000.
+Talbach House is a more established condo building on the south side of Bozeman and it often has units come up for sale.
+They are usually listed under $500,000 and offer amenities such as an on-site gym and high-end finishes.
+The Bronzeleaf Condos are in the northwest part of town, across the street from Meadowlark Elementary School and near the new high school.
+They have covered carports and storage closets and usually come on the market listed under $400,000.

-Recently the downtown Boulevard Apartments building was sold to HRDC so it could remain affordable for those who need it.
+Several years ago the downtown Boulevard Apartments building was sold to HRDC so it could remain affordable for those who need it.
 Bob Rasmus, the owner, bought the building 24 years ago and continued to rent the 41 units to people who were struggling to find housing.
-This property is highly desirable and he had several high price offers but chose to sell to the nonprofit.
-This was a win for the community and a stark difference from what’s happening to the Lovelace building on Main Street.
-This building recently went under contract and all residential tenants received eviction notices so that the building can be turned into luxury offices.
+This property is highly desirable and he had several high-price offers but chose to sell to the nonprofit.
+This was a win for the community and a stark difference from what happened to the Lovelace building on Main Street.
+This building was sold and all residential tenants received eviction notices so that the building could be turned into luxury condos and offices.
 We are so thankful for people like Mr. Rasmus who are making a difference in Bozeman's affordability problems.